 Fiber is an important nutrient that you should definitely be getting enough of.
 It has a wide array of health benefits including lowered blood sugar levels, weight loss management, improved digestion, enhanced gut health, and lower cholesterol levels – to name just a few.
 Despite it’s importance, statistics from Health.gov suggest that many people are not even close to meeting their Estimated Average Requirement or Adequate Intake levels of fiber.

-To help you reach your fiber goal, we have done the research and gathered together a list of some of the most fibrous foods out there.
+To help you reach your fiber goal, we have done the research and gathered together a list of some of the most fibrous foods to include to your fiber rich diet plan.
 So, make sure you start adding foods from the above list to your diet to increase your fiber intake without even noticing that you’re doing it!